Code-Institute-Submissions/alkaios/README.md

 - Feel free to make any changes to it
 - The website can be run by opening one of the HTML files within a web browser

-The benefits of hosting your website on GitHub pages is that any pushed changes to your project will automatically update the website.
+A benefit of hosting the website on GitHub pages is any pushed changes to the project are updated on the website.
-Development branches can be created and merged to the master when complete.
+Development branches can be created and merged to the master when complete. some changes can be a little bit slow
-It may take a moment for changes to appear on the hosted website.

 During development the site is written using Gitpod.